Overview

 • Medication errors, including dangerous drug interactions, duplications, or omissions

-In Ontario, hospitals continue to focus on optimizing transitions, length of stay (LOS), and reducing unexpected readmission to hospital.
-To help reduce hospital readmission and LOS, the change ideas in Table 1 can help address major gaps in transition planning and care coordination.
+In Ontario, hospitals continue to focus on optimizing transitions, length of stay, and reducing unexpected readmission to hospital.
+The change ideas in Table 1 can help reduce hospital readmission and LOS by addressing major gaps in transition planning and care coordination.
 Readmission and LOS are complex indicators that require a multidisciplinary team approach for large-scale, sustainable improvements.
 However, there is an important role for individual physicians in reducing readmissions and ensuring appropriate length-of-stay.

 Table 1: Change Ideas to Improve Care Transitions